Speed (card game): Jokers

 Speed can be played with jokers as wild cards.
 For example, if there is a 2 in the center, a joker can be used as a 3, an ace, or, in Doubles rules, a 2.
 When a joker is played, it must be treated as the card it was played as.
 For example, if a joker is played on a 2, the joker can be treated an ace or a three.
 In any other case, a joker can also be whatever a player wants it to be.
 It is often prudent to save a joker in one's hand for when one is otherwise out of options or for when it would act as a missing link for a long string of moves.
 This is cheating if both players flip the outside cards onto the center.
 Players are only allowed to flip once they cannot play anything else, and because the joker is a wild card, it can be played.
 A joker cannot be the last card a player puts down, because jokers cannot "top" the deck.
 Once a joker is placed, the player that is quick enough to put down the next card claims that joker.

 Verbal Win

-Players running out of cards says "Speed!" to officially win.
+Players running out of cards says "Speed!" and hits the table to officially win.
 If a player fails to do whatever has been agreed on beforehand, that player must take one of the central stacks as a draw pile and resume playing.

 As a variation, sometimes the rules state that once either player runs out of cards, both players are eligible to hit the stack and say "Speed!" and whichever does it first is the winner.
 This still highly favors whoever runs out of cards first.